I’m Mulling This One Over

 I’m conflicted.
 You know I love long-lasting local businesses who use local goods.
 And who wouldn’t love a century-old cider mill on a perfect fall day in north central Connecticut?
 Apparently, that would be me.

-Back when I put together my Connecticut Wine Trail page and then my Connecticut brewery page, I sort of wondered where to put the historic cider mills in the blog hierarchy.
+Back when I put together my Connecticut Wine Trail page and then my Connecticut breweries page, I sort of wondered where to put the historic cider mills in the blog hierarchy.
 There are several and they sort of slot in between being wineries and breweries.
 (You’ll note I list them along with the breweries, even though Hogans has the word “winery” on the side of the building.)
 And up to this point, I had really enjoyed them all.

 Anyway, we entered and the main sales floor was abuzz with shoppers.
 Hogans sells a lot more than just hard (and soft) cider.
 In fact, it’s 3 floors of… stuff.
 Lots of knick-knacky stuff that my mom would probably enjoy.
 Blankets and dolls and needlework and throws and chair cushions and a whole bunch of Christmas related kitsch.
 Basically, all the stuff Hoang and I usually avoid like the plague.

 But there were some gems hidden among the country kitchen leftovers.
 A random old phone!
 Some books of interest (to me)!
-And some really cool old photos of Burlington, a town that still revels in its agrarian and undeveloped roots.
+And some really cool old photos of Burlington, a town that still revels in its agrarian roots.
 We wandered back down to the main floor where there was a friendly chocolate lab for Damian and a friendly cider tasting for me.
 (Hoang was off looking at their historic cider press in action.)

 Before I sampled, I reflected on this venerable business…